NLnetLabs/unbound-manual/source/getting-started/installation.rst

         verbosity: 1

 By default the software comes with chroot enabled.
-This provides an extra layer of defense against remote exploits.
+This provides an extra layer of defence against remote exploits.
 Enter file paths as full pathnames starting at the root of the filesystem (``/``).
 If chroot gives you trouble, you can disable it with ``chroot: ""`` in the config.

 Also the server assumes the username ``unbound`` to drop privileges.
-You can add this user with your favorite account management tool (``useradd(8)``), or disable the feature with ``username: ""`` in the config.
+You can add this user with your favourite account management tool (``useradd(8)``), or disable the feature with ``username: ""`` in the config.

 Start the server using the rc.d script (if you or the package manager installed one) as ``/etc/rc.d/init.d/unbound start``.